Minions Faction overview

 The Skorne Outpost

-There's a non-minion option that uses primarily minion units and warbeasts and will allow you access to three other casters (technically five but two don't work well) no matter whether you started with Farrow or Gators; the Skorne Disciples of Agony theme.
+There's a non-minion option that uses primarily minion units and warbeasts and will allow you access to five other casters no matter whether you started with Farrow or Gators; the Skorne Disciples of Agony theme.
 It is of course a Skorne theme so you can't officially use it in leagues/tournaments with a Minions list but adds a lot of variety for friendly games and the combination of Enrage from Paingiver Beast Handlers (plus free charges) and either Rage or Primal, and possibly a spell from your casters lets you seriously overclock your cheaper warbeasts.

-It opens up Master Tormentor Morghoul, Lord Assassin Morghoul, and Master Aescetic Naaresh (the other two don't work well in this theme) - and all the Skorne models you'll probably want are those three, a unit of Paingiver Beast Handlers, a couple of Paingiver Task Masters (seriously, look those things up and see what they do for your units), and maybe a Bloodrunner Master Tormentor if you plan on 60 points of units on the grounds free is a good price for anything.
+It opens up Master Tormentor Morghoul, Lord Assassin Morghoul, Dominar Morghoul, Beast Master Xekaar and Master Ascetic Naaresh - and all the Skorne models you'll probably want are those three, a unit of Paingiver Beast Handlers, a couple of Paingiver Task Masters (seriously, look those things up and see what they do for your units), and maybe a Bloodrunner Master Tormentor if you plan on 60 points of units on the grounds free is a good price for anything.
 Possibly also a Basilisk Krea and maybe a Cyclops Shaman on the grounds that if you're playing Skorne why not?
 Also Paingiver Bloodrunners are excellent with or without ambush.

 Not a necessary option and not an option for people playing minions for the theme, but an excellent choice for people mixing things up or who want variety on the cheap.